This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 NLP stands for Natural Language Processing.
 It allows our crawlers to understand the written text more contextually.

-While Google created its NLP algorithms for general purposes, Surfer NLP is a little bit more SEO oriented.
-Each top Google search result is measured and analyzed with AI-powered techniques making SEO efforts more effective.
+While Google created its NLP algorithms for general purposes, Surfer NLP is slightly more SEO-oriented.
+AI-powered techniques measure and analyze each top Google search result, making SEO efforts more effective.

 NLP is automatically enabled for queries targeting a language with NLP support.
 Depending on the language of the query, Surfer uses either the NLP API of Google or our own NLP engine to extract data about entities and sentiment.
 To deepen our analysis and make the data actionable, we cross it with our True Density calculation.